 Form cooperative groups and discuss how the concepts involved in stewardship and philanthropy can be connected to the saving of our Great Lakes ecosystems (or other local water systems).

 Each cooperative group creates an advocacy poster to encourage others to get involved in caring for water resources.
 Each group decides where the poster will be displayed to determine their audience.
 Then they come up with a catchy slogan about caring for the water, reflecting the message of the famous slogan, "Give a Hoot, Don't Pollute."
 They create an attractive poster around their slogan and display it in a public place.

 Reflect on the project.
 Discuss whether their posters raise awareness of the issues of pollution and conservation.
 Talk about what other action they can take to protect local water resources or The Great Lakes.
 Discuss why it is each citizen's responsibility to make good choices about water.

-Assess Attachment One: Guided Practice for comprehension of story.
+Assess Handout One: Guided Practice for comprehension of story.
 Evaluate the finished poster with a "call to action" slogan.
-Instructor observation Class participation Instructor-designed assessment of content
+Instructor observation; Class participation; Instructor-designed assessment of content

 Strand PHIL.I Definitions of Philanthropy